henhouseai/henhouse/context/TypeScript.md

 ## 7. Debug Integration

-The debug system is fully integrated into the overlay and RPC systems, allowing users to enable debug output for MCP calls directly from overlay forms.
+The debug system is integrated into the overlay and RPC systems.
+Users can enable debug output for MCP calls from overlay forms.

 ### Debug Options Component

 **File**: `overlay-debug-options.ts`

-Debug options UI component that appears in overlay headers when submit button is shown.
+Debug options UI component that appears in overlay footer when submit button is shown.

 **Standard Behavior**:
-- Always present in overlay header (when submit button shown)
+- Always present in overlay footer (when submit button shown)
 - Collapsed by default (like response section)
 - Expandable section with checkboxes and filter inputs
 - Checkboxes: Debug, Log